 Anyone who is thinking of moving abroad with their child or is concerned about plans to take their child abroad should seek legal advice from an expert in that field to ensure that the interests of the child are protected.

-For further advice and assistance on child relocation proceedings, please contact us for a confidential, no obligation consultation on 028 9024 3901 or email us email@example.com
+For further advice and assistance on child relocation proceedings, please contact us for a free, confidential, no obligation consultation on 028 9024 3901 or email us email@example.com